10 euro cent coin: Obverse (national) sides

 The obverse side of the coin depends on the issuing country.
-All have to include twelve stars (in most cases a circle around the edge), the engraver's initials and the year of issue.
-New designs also have to include the name or initials of the issuing country.
-The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Austria are the only such countries, hence they engrave "10 ΛΕΠΤΑ" and "10 EURO CENT" upon their coins respectively).
+All have to include the name or an abbrevation of the issuing country.
+The national side of circulation coins shall bear a circle of 12 stars that shall fully surround the national design, including the year mark and the indication of the issuing Member State’s name.
+The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Cyprus are the only such countries and Greece engraves "10 ΛΕΠΤΑ" (10 lepta) on its coins); Austria ignores this rule, engraving "10 EURO CENT" on its coins, hence will have to change its design to comply this rule.

+Belgium, Finland, France, the Netherlands and Spain minted coins dated 1999, 2000 and 2001 although these entered circulation in 2002.
+Monaco minted coins dated 2001 although these entered circulation in 2002 too.

 Potential designs

-Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin.
+Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
+On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro.
 Some of them have already agreed upon their coin designs, but it is not known exactly when they will adopt the currency, and hence these are not yet minted.
-See Enlargement of the eurozone for expected entry dates of these countries.
+See enlargement of the eurozone for expected entry dates of these countries.